veracode/Veracode-Community-Projects/README.md

 - [Veracode Break the Build by Severity](https://github.com/christyson/Veracode-Break-The-Build-By-Severity) ([Christyson](https://github.com/christyson/)) - This project contains three python scripts useful for working with Veracode projects in a build pipeline to break the build if any findings of a given severity or higher are found.

+- [Veracode Create List of Sandboxes](https://github.com/cadonuno/veracode-create-list-of-sandboxes) ([cadonuno](https://github.com/cadonuno/)) - This plugin creates a list of sandboxes in all available application profiles.

+- [Veracode Get All SBOMs](https://github.com/cadonuno/Veracode-Bulk-SBOM) ([cadonuno](https://github.com/cadonuno/)) - Allows for bulk generation of SBOM json files.
+It works for both US and EU instances and has support for Upload and Scan and Agent-based scan.

+- [Veracode Get Single SBOM](https://github.com/cadonuno/Veracode-Get-Sbom) ([cadonuno](https://github.com/cadonuno/)) - Gets the SBOM for a single Application Profile or Workspace/Project pair.

 - [Veracode Mitigation Copier](https://github.com/tjarrettveracode/veracode-mitigation-copier) ([Tjarrettveracode](https://github.com/tjarrettveracode/)) - Copies mitigations from one Veracode profile to another if it's the same flaw based on the following flaw attributes: issueid, cweid, type, sourcefile, and line.
 The script will copy all proposed and accepted mitigations for the flaw.
 The script will skip a flaw in the copy_to build if it already has an accepted mitigation.

 - [Veracode PDF Reports](https://github.com/jphillips-vc/veracode-pdf-reports) ([Jphillips-vc](https://github.com/jphillips-vc)) - Pulls latest PDF reports from Veracode for recent Static and Dynamic scans.

 - [Veracode Policy Examples](https://github.com/tjarrettveracode/veracode-policy-examples) ([Tjarrettveracode](https://github.com/tjarrettveracode)) - A collection of example application security "policies as code" that can be added to your Veracode organization account.

+- [Veracode Promote Named Sandbox](https://github.com/cadonuno/Veracode-Promote-Named-Sandbox) ([cadonuno](https://github.com/cadonuno/)) - This will promote the latest scan of a named sandbox.

 - [Veracode Sandbox Mitigated Unique Findings](https://github.com/ctcampbell/veracode-sandbox-mitigated-unique-findings) ([Ctcampbell](https://github.com/ctcampbell)) - This script will pull all open findings across all sandboxes for all applications and calculate which mitigated (proposed, accepted, or rejected) findings only exist in a single sandbox, and therefore may be deleted when the sandbox is deleted.